Latte is Synonymous with Safety

 <img src="photo0145.webp" alt="" onload="alert('Hacked!')">

-The fake onload
+The injected onload

-the image is downloaded.
+soon as the image is downloaded.
 Hacked!

 How to Defend Against XSS?

-HTML text, the character <
+text, the character <

 or textContent